-I can’t help noticing that his hard-core conservativism seems to be timed with election campaigning, and that’s the thing that troubles me about him.
+I can’t help noticing that his hard-core conservativism seems to be timed with election campaigning, and that’s one of the things that troubles me about him.
 So, I began wondering today: what are his long-standing convictions?
-From my reading, I would say populism, authoritarianism, and nationalism.
-Let’s take a closer look at those threads of Donald Trump’s political life.
+From my reading, I would say populism, authoritarianism, and nationalism, so let’s take a closer look at those threads of Donald Trump’s political life.

 Populism emphasizes the idea of catering to “the people”, rather than “the elite”, which is ironic, of course, because people don’t get much more privileged than Donald Trump.
 He talks like a common person and seems to identify (or want to identify) with common people, but his definition of “the elite” is, no doubt, different than yours and mine.

 As I think about his populist leanings, “wide is the gate and broad is the road that leads to destruction” (Matt.
 7:13 NIV) are the words that come to my mind.
 His populist leanings provide some explanation for the political vacillation over the years.
 He seems to blow with the wind.
 A spiritually minded person might call this wind “the spirit of the age”.
 (Not that there is only one spirit of the age.)

 In his speech and demeanor, Trump plays well to the common crowd.
 His authoritarianism may, also, be seen as strength from that same element, offering hope to them, perhaps, that Trump will put their bullies in their place.